-How do I troubleshoot problems while connecting to Amazon RDS for PostgreSQL or an Aurora PostgreSQL cluster using IAM authentication?
+How do I troubleshoot errors I receive when I use IAM authentication to connect to an Amazon RDS for PostgreSQL instance or Aurora PostgreSQL cluster?

 2

-I want to connect to my Amazon Relational Database Service (Amazon RDS) for PostgreSQL instance or an Amazon Aurora PostgreSQL-Compatible cluster.
-When I try to connect using AWS Identity Access Management (IAM) authentication, I get a "PAM authentication failed for user" error.
+I want to connect to my Amazon Relational Database Service (Amazon RDS) for PostgreSQL instance or Amazon Aurora PostgreSQL-Compatible Edition cluster.
+When I use AWS Identity Access Management (IAM) authentication to connect, I get the "PAM authentication failed for user" error.

 Resolution